Harry and Meghan: Newest royal baby could be an American

 That also makes the baby's American parentage less of a pressing issue, since it would take a series of tragedies to hit William's children for Baby Sussex to become monarch.

-That hasn't kept the British media from speculating that Meghan will choose an American as a nanny — Mary Poppins be damned! — and possibly even put a man, or manny, in that crucial role.
+That hasn't kept the British media from speculating that Meghan will choose an American as a nanny — Mary Poppins be damned! — and possibly even put a man in that crucial role.
 Some believe Meghan will insist on dual citizenship for the child, a status that is allowed by both countries.

 Joe Little, the managing editor of Majesty magazine, says many people have no issues with evolving traditions in the monarchy.